It’s a great day. You decided to get a Jack Russell Terrier puppy and you are super excited.

-But now, it’s time to do some homework before you bring home your new friend.
+But now, it’s time to do some homework before you bring home your new friend with a big personality.
 You want to make sure that your puppy will be well on their way to having their basic needs covered before they even step foot into their new home.

 1. Food and treats